qihongl/stroop-cohen-etal-1990/README.md

 [1] Cohen, J. D., Dunbar, K., & McClelland, J. L. (1990).
 On the control of automatic processes: a parallel distributed processing account of the Stroop effect.
 Psychological Review, 97(3), 332–361.
 Retrieved from https://www.ncbi.nlm.nih.gov/pubmed/2200075

+[2] Shenhav, A., Botvinick, M. M., & Cohen, J. D. (2013).
+The expected value of control: an integrative theory of anterior cingulate cortex function.
+Neuron, 79(2), 217–240. https://doi.org/10.1016/j.neuron.2013.07.007

-[2] the code is based on all stroop model scripts I can find from psyneulink example scripts
+[3] the code is based on all stroop model scripts I can find from psyneulink example scripts
 <a href="https://github.com/PrincetonUniversity/PsyNeuLink/tree/master/Scripts">here</a>,
 and most importantly,
 <a href="https://github.com/PrincetonUniversity/PsyNeuLink/blob/master/Scripts/Examples/Stroop%20Basic.py">this</a>